SAP-samples/teched2023-DA260/exercises/ex3/README.md

 12. Edit the duplicated record with new SalesOrderId and new columns “Gross Amount”, “NetAmount”, “TaxAmount” values.
 For example: Put the Gross amount(1100) < newly set Price at step 6, Net Amount = Gross Amount - 100, Tax Amount = 100
 13. Save the table.
 “Change Type” column value will change to “I”.
 14. Go back to Data builder landing page, Open Table “SalesOrderItems” with “Data Editor”.
-15. Sort the table with “SalesOrderId” in descending order.
-Select the first record and create duplicate entry of it.
+15. Filter SalesOrderItems table with ProductGuid: 42010AA400041EED8CF393ABD2B296BA.
+16. Select first row, add duplicate of the selected row.
-16. In the duplicated row, Change the “SalesOrderId” column value to above mentioned newly added “SalesOrderId” in the SalesOrder table.
+17. In the duplicated row, Change the “itemGuid” column value to above mentioned newly added “itemGuid” in the SalesOrder table.
-17. Provide same productid: RC-1053 and Changed the column value of “Gross Amount”, “NetAmount” and “TaxAmount” columns.
+18. Provide same ProductGuid: 42010AA400041EED8CF393ABD2B296BA and Changed the column value of “Gross Amount”, “NetAmount” and “TaxAmount” columns.

    ![Ex03_19](images/Ex03_19.png)